-If you breach your staff’s data protection rights this could automatically breach other duties you owe them (eg serious breach of data protection and privacy rights could amount to breach of contract as a result of failure in the duty to maintain trust and confidence, or it could even be constructive dismissal).
+If you breach your staff’s data protection rights this could automatically breach other duties you owe them.
+For example, a serious breach of data protection and privacy rights could amount to a breach of contract as a result of a failure to meet the duty to maintain trust and confidence.
+A breach could even be constructive dismissal.